laxertu/eric-redis-queues/docs_markdown/docs.md

 ### *class* BlockingRedisQueue

 Implements a blocking queue.

-**pop()** behaviour relies on [https://redis.io/docs/latest/commands/blpop/](https://redis.io/docs/latest/commands/blpop/) , so pop calls with block program execution until a new message is pushed.
+See **pop()** documentation

 #### pop()

-Next message from the queue.

-Raises a `NoMessagesException` if the queue is empty.
+Behaviour relies on [https://redis.io/docs/latest/commands/blpop/](https://redis.io/docs/latest/commands/blpop/) , so calls to it with block program execution until a new message is pushed.

 * **Return type:**
   *Any* | None